15 On the road and off it.

 ‘Officially ya must be Cap’n Eddie Ricketyback, proprietor of Dogpatch Airlines’, I said, referring to Al Capp’s character.

-That I shared with him knowledge of his old literary friends, his favourite cartoon characters, the denizens of Dogpatch, picked Sam up and he confided in me some details of his work.
+That I shared with him knowledge of his old literary friends, his favourite cartoon characters, the denizens of Dogpatch, picked Sam up and he confided in me some of the ins and outs of his work.
 ‘I monitor the activities of Laos, watching and listening for any potential threats to the United States and its allies.’

 ‘That’s quite a large area.’